afitz/golua/README.md

 If you want to statically link to liblua.a you can do that with `-tags luaaa`.
 Luajit can also be used by specifying `-tags luajit`.

-The library uses lua5.1 by default but also supports lua5.2 by specifying `-tags lua52` and lua5.3 by specifying `-tags lua53`.
+The library uses lua5.1 by default but also supports lua5.2 by specifying `-tags lua52`, lua5.3 by specifying `-tags lua53`, and lua5.4 by specifying `-tags lua54`.

 QUICK START
 ---------------------